2013 Dom Pérignon Brut

 Style & Drinking Window

 Medium-bodied with fine, persistent bubbles and a taut, mineral backbone.
-The 2013 vintage's cool-season precision means this wine is drinking magnificently now, with continued development well into the 2030s and beyond.
-No decanting required — serve in a quality Champagne flute or white wine glass at 10–12°C to allow the aromatics to fully express themselves.
+Drinking magnificently now, with continued development well into the 2030s and beyond.
+Serve at 10–12°C.

 Food Pairing